-Within Teamwork, you can edit existing notebooks that have been added to your projects.
+Within Teamwork.com, you can edit existing notebooks that have been added to your projects.

-This article relates to a new version of the Notebooks editor which is currently in an early release phase for some Teamwork accounts.
+This article relates to a Beta version of the Notebooks editor available for some Teamwork.com accounts.

 The collaborative editing feature of notebooks allows you to immediately see any changes that someone else makes in a notebook while you are editing it.